amgarton47/CS62data-structures/Darwin/project/README.md

 4. Write the `Species` class.
 The hardest part will be parsing the program file and storing it in the `Species`.
 Note that the first instruction of a program is at address 1, not 0. **Test this class thoroughly before proceeding.
-Write a JUnit test class for that class and verify that all of the methods work.**
+Write test cases and verify that all of the methods work.**
 See the hints within the starter file for the `Species` class on how to read lines from the files.

 5. Fill in the *basic* details of `Creature` class.
 Implement only enough to create creatures and have them